Benzinger Lab

 Additional Conflicts of Interest

-Tammie Benzinger, MD, PhD, has investigator initiated research funding from the NIH, the Alzheimer’s Association, the Foundation at Barnes-Jewish Hospital and Avid Radiopharmaceuticals (a wholly-owned subsidiary of Eli Lilly and Company).
-She participates as a site investigator in clinical trials sponsored by Avid Radiopharmaceuticals, Eli Lilly and Company, Biogen, Eisai, Jaansen, and Roche.
-She serves as an unpaid consultant to Eisai and Siemens, and is on the Speaker’s Bureau for Biogen.
+Tammie Benzinger, MD, PhD, has received investigator initiated research funding from the NIH, the Alzheimer’s Association, the Foundation at Barnes-Jewish Hospital, Siemens Healthineers and Avid Radiopharmaceuticals (a wholly-owned subsidiary of Eli Lilly and Company).
+She participates as a site investigator in clinical trials sponsored by Eli Lilly and Company, Biogen, Eisai, Jaansen, and Roche.
+She has served as a paid and unpaid consultant to Eisai, Siemens, Biogen, Janssen, and Bristol-Myers Squibb.